joshuaisaact/Portfolio-Website/New folder/content/posts/24-08-21 portfolio-website 2 - depeche modal/index.md

 I did this with one long template literal, as i think thats the easiest to read:

-IMAGE OF GENERATOR FUNCTION

-After some testing with some dummy data, it worked!
-I am focusing on getting the front end working and hosted on github pages initially, building the actual db will come later.
+{{< figure src="image-gen-func.png" title="Next week on 'divs that got slightly out of hand'">}}

+My build process for the site is front-end first, so currently I'm working on getting my initial template complete.
+That means that this function was going to be tested on a javascript array of objects, rather than a database - the idea was that with this functionality working, I could then point it at a database at a later date, and have it consume a JSON.

+## Highway to Hell

+##### Isn't that the wrong band?

 The next step was to build the modals that allow the visitor to see more information, and this, dear reader, is where disaster struck.

-Lets go through the desired behaviour, shall we?
+Here was the desired behaviour:

 This is what i wanted to happen:

-1. User clicks the read more link

-2. A new window pops up on top of the rest of the page content, with a longer summary, additonal links, a bigger image etc
+1. A window pops up on top of the rest of the page content, with a longer summary, additonal links, and a bigger image.
+A 'details page'.

-3. The background behind that image is both blurred and / or greyed out, so it doesnt distract from or interfere with the pop up.
+2. The rest of the site behind the pop-up details page is both blurred and / or greyed out, so it doesnt distract from or interfere with the pop up.

-4. the user can then either click the X icon in the window (or hit esc on desktop) to close the modal.
+3. The user can then either click the close icon in the top right corner of the window (or hit the esc key on desktop) to close the modal.

 Sounds relatively simple, doesnt it?

-Heres where the trouble began.

-IMAGE OF MODAL BLURRED
+Welcome to my pain:

+{{< figure src="modal hell.png" title="Don't grab your glasses, that's just my modal sat on top of all my content">}}

 Overlay to blur and dull background.